Back to blog

 Adelina Kiskyte

-With the arrival of Node.js, JavaScript has evolved into a very powerful language for web scraping.
+With the arrival of Node.js, JavaScript for web scraping has evolved into a very powerful language.
 Node.js, sometimes written as Node js or even nodejs, is the engine that runs the JavaScript code without a browser.
 Additionally, npm, or Node.js Package Manager has a massive collection of libraries, which make web scraping in node.js very easy.
-Web scraping with JavaScript and Node.js is not only easy, it is fast, and the learning curve is very low for those who are already familiar with JavaScript.
+Web scraping with JavaScript and Node.js isn’t only easy, it's fast, and the learning curve is very low for those who are already familiar with JavaScript.

 This tutorial will explain all you need to know to get started with web scraping using JavaScript, while using a real-life scenario.
 By the end of this tutorial, you will have a good understanding of how to web scrape with JavaScript and Node.js.

 This guide assumes at least a basic understanding of JavaScript.
-Familiarity with Chrome or Firefox Developer tools would also help and some knowledge of jQuery or CSS Selectors is essential.
-This tutorial does not expect any experience with Node.js or web scraping with Node.js
+Familiarity with web browser Developer tools would also help and some knowledge of jQuery or CSS Selectors is essential.
+This tutorial doesn’t expect any experience with Node.js or web scraping with Node.js

 There are only two pieces of software that will be needed:

-Before writing any code to web scrape using node js, create a folder where JavaScript files will be stored.
+Before writing any code to web scrape data using Node.js, create a folder where JavaScript files will be stored.
 These files will contain all the code required for web scraping.

 Once the folder is created, navigate to this folder and run the initialization command: